mtumilowicz/git-notes/README.md

         * if you freshly cloned the repo, you have to initiate submodules
         * pull all the code from the submodule and place it in the directory that it's configured to
     * git submodule status - show the current states of all submodules of a repository
-    * git submodule foreach <action>
-        * iterate through all the submodules in a repository (and their submodules) and run a Git command to ensure that they have all checked out the master branch and have fetched the latest remote repository commits

 ## internals
 * A remote repository is generally a bare repository — a Git repository that has no working directory.